sonalilonkar1/nyse-ml-pipeline/GPU_INSTRUCTIONS.md

 ```
 !python -m src.main --config configs/xgb_lstm.yaml
 ```
-- This will train XGBoost and LSTM with cross-validation.
+- This will train all models (Linear, Polynomial, Random Forest, Gradient Boosting, MLP, XGBoost, LSTM) with cross-validation.
+- XGBoost and LSTM will use GPU acceleration for much faster training.
-- Expected time: 10-30 minutes (vs. 3-5 hours on CPU).
+- Expected time: 30-60 minutes (vs. hours on CPU).
 - Results will be saved in `results/`.

 ### Step 5: Monitor and Download Results